Skip to content

 Fundamental revision of the development strategy

-The intention to demolish the building on a large scale is based on a non-transparent decision-making processes from 2012 to 2013.
-We consider this decision to be long outdated and therefore demand to rethink the urban development concept fundamentally.
+The intention to demolish the building on a large scale is based on non-transparent decision-making processes from 2012 to 2013.
+We consider this decision long outdated and therefore demand a fundamental rethinking of the urban development concept.

-To launch an architectural competition in 2025 leading to the demolition of a generally well-preserved flexible structure is clearly a contradiction to the current societal and academic discourse.
-This is why we demand the greatest possible preservation of the existing building as a basic requirement for a successful participation in the competition.
+Launching an architectural competition in 2025 leading to the demolition of a generally well-preserved flexible structure clearly contradicts the current societal and academic discourse.
+This is why we demand the greatest possible preservation of the existing building as a crucial condition for successful participation in the competition.

-The adaptation of the proposed spatial program – adjusted to the building’s structural capacities and to a size that can be realistically implemented within the existing structures – is therefore necessary.
-This approach would be a logical and feasible strategy to preserve and reuse the existing structure on a large scale.
+The adaptation of the proposed spatial program to suit the building’s structural capacities and to a scale that can be realistically implemented within the existing framework is therefore essential.
+This approach would be a logical and feasible strategy for a large-scale preservation and reuse of the existing structure.

 2.